CTPA Sustainability Strategy

 CTPA Impact Goals

 Three areas have been identified where CTPA members can effectively create sustainable initiatives that are relevant to their work in the cosmetics industry.
-Working with Forum for the Future, and Teneo, CTPA's communication specialists, over the next five years CTPA will be working around the three following areas to build towards a Net Positive cosmetics industry here in the UK:
+Over the next five years CTPA will be working around the three following areas to build towards a Net Positive cosmetics industry here in the UK:

 What is Sustainability?